 photo session: urban ballerina – Oktavia

-Oktavia is the stunning model on the cover of my book on off-camera flash.
+Oktavia is the stunning model on the cover of my book about off-camera flash.
 We’ve intended to do another photo shoot ever since then, but busy schedules kept us from that until recently.
 A theme that Oktavia wanted to explore, was that of the Urban Ballerina.
 The idea with the urban ballerina is the contextual dissonance of having a graceful dancer in the middle of some urban setting.
 There’s no real meaning to it other than contrasting art & beauty against the harsher urban setting.

 With this grand view of the GW bridge leading in to Manhattan, we had Oktavia pose on this narrow ledge.
 But we had to forego ballerina shoes since the ledge was just too precarious to have someone balance on the tips of her toes right there.